-We see a future where the performing arts and its people flourish
+We see a future where the performing arts industry and its people flourish

 The Arts Wellbeing Collective is a community of practice.
-This means we collaborate with our members, subject matter experts, and clinical psychologists to co-design prevention-focused mental health initiatives to help people stay well and thrive in the performing arts.
+This means we collaborate with our members, subject matter experts, and clinical psychologists to co-design prevention-focused mental health initiatives to help people stay well and thrive in the performing arts industry.

 The Arts Wellbeing Collective aims to: